bcgov/wps/backend/packages/wps-api/src/app/sfms/TEMPERATURE_INTERPOLATION.md

   - Fetches station metadata
   - Coordinates data retrieval from WF1
   - Executes interpolation
-  - Uploads results to S3
+  - Uploads results to S3 using `S3Client`

 #### 3. `jobs/temperature_interpolation.py`
 Job runner for executing interpolation as a batch process.